JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-portal-add.png)

 12. Enter `huboutput` as Output alias
-13. The `Event Hub` is already selected as Sink and all other fields are automatically filled in with the right Event Hub, `techdays42eh` *Note: in lower case*
+13. The `Event Hub` is already selected as Sink and all other fields are automatically filled in with the right Event Hub, `iotworkshop-eh` *Note: in lower case*

     ![alt tag](img/azure-stream-analytics-add-output.png)